BradleyCai/VN-RW/README.md

     chnutil

 # Documentation
+To see the javadocs for this project look [here](http://bradleycai.github.io/VN-RW/doc/index.html)

 There will be a way to create vn's in an easier and more user friendly way but for now, to create VN-RW readable VNC(Visual Novel Code) use the documentation [here](https://docs.google.com/document/d/12gLGcnaq5fAESRVK-VeoAwwO_Xqbdti6EL8kpePUJw8/edit?usp=sharing)